-Performance of schools (2016-2017)
+Performance of schools (2017-2018)

-- Standards in key measures are above national average in EYFS, Key Stage 2 and significantly above the national average at Key Stage 4. - Standards at KS5 are just below the national average at Post-16 for A-Level and Applied General Entry, but above the national average for pupils attaining AAB in facilitating subjects. - In the Early Years Foundation Stage Slough ranks 63rd against all other local authorities for pupils achieving a good level of development in 2017.
-This is up 20 places from 83rd in 2016. - At KS2 Slough is ranked 55th against all other local authorities for pupils achieving the expected standards in Reading, Writing and Maths combined which has increased by 8 places since 2016 - At KS4 Slough is ranked 14th for progress 8 against all other local authorities, increasing by two places from 2016. - At KS5 Slough is ranked 50th for average point score entry per A-Level and 96th for average point score per Applied General Entry.
-This represents a rise of 15 places and 42 places respectively.
+- Standards in key measures are above national average in EYFS, Key Stage 2 and significantly above the national average at Key Stage 4. - Standards at KS5 are below the national average at Post-16 for A-Level and in line with the national average for pupils attaining AAB in facilitating subjects. - In the Early Years Foundation Stage the LA ranks 40th against all other local authorities for pupils achieving a good level of development which has increased by 23 places from 63rd in 2017 and 43 places from 83rd in 2016. - At KS2 the LA is ranked 32nd against all other local authorities for pupils achieving the expected standards in reading, writing and maths combined which has increased by 23 places from 55th in 2017 and 31 places from 63rd in 2016. - At KS4 the LA is ranked 17th for progress 8 against all other local authorities, decreasing by three places from 14th in 2017 and one place from 16th in 2016. - At KS5 the LA is ranked 76th out 152 LAs for average point score entry per A-Level, a decline of 26 places from 50th in 2017.
+It is ranked 60th for AAB in facilitating subjects, a decline of 31 places form 2017.

-3.1 Ofsted (August 2017)
+3.1 Ofsted (August 2018)

-The overall effectiveness of schools in Slough has improved since 2014/15 although it presently sits 2% below the national average and 3% below the South East average.
-This is equivalent to one school.
+The overall effectiveness of schools in Slough has improved since 2014/15 and is in line with the national average.